SchwabeDE/ros-maze/README.md

   the `export TURTLEBOT_3D_SENSOR` line in the `.bashrc` file.

-#### Create Catkin Workspace
+#### Step 3: Create Catkin Workspace

 All your ROS packages must be stored in a special folder called __catkin workspace__.
 ROS uses the [catkin](http://docs.ros.org/api/catkin/html/) build system to manage your codebase.

-Create your workspace with the following instructions:
+* Create your workspace with the following instructions:

 ```
 mkdir -p ~/catkin_ws/src